powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/DefineChatroomDocumentModel.md

     }
 ```

 7. Repeat step 6 for the other input operations based on the [Operations Schema](#operations-schema).
-If you noticed, you only need to add the name `(ANDD_EMOJI_REACTIO, EDIT_CHAT_NAME, etc)` of the operation without the `input` suffix.
+If you noticed, you only need to add the name `(ADD_EMOJI_REACTION, EDIT_CHAT_NAME, etc)` of the operation without the `input` suffix.
 Then it will be generated once you press enter.
 8. Let's just add a couple more reducer exceptions to the `ADD_MESSAGE` operation which we'll be using later to avoid empty messages or messages exceeding a maximum lenght.
 Add `MessageContentCannotBeEmpty` and `MessageContentExceedsTheMaximumLenght` to the reducer exceptions of `ADD_MESSAGE`
 8. Once you have added all the input operations, click on the `Export` button, at the top right of the editor, to save the document model on your local machine.
 Ideally you already save your file in the root of your powerhouse project on your machine.